-Every entomophobe’s worst nightmare is finding out that the one thing you hate the most can actually appear in something you love, like cake.
-I myself must admit that at some point, I have eaten an insect, not out of choice but simply due to the fact that they’re sometimes unavoidable!
+Every entomophobe’s worst nightmare is finding out that the one thing you hate the most can actually appear in something you love – like cake!

 Pests in Food: A Genuine Problem?

-This realisation prompted me to look into what gets into our food, how it happens and if it’s safe!
+What gets into our food, how does it happen and is it safe!

-I’m talking about the millions of people that unintentionally ingest insects every day without knowing it, and I think it’s important to both highlight and address the concerns buzzing around this topic.
+We are talking about the millions of people that unintentionally ingest insects every day without knowing it.
+It’s important to both highlight and address the concerns ‘buzzing’ around this topic.

 Have you ever caught yourself unintentionally swallowing a fly?
 Or looked into your drink in the summer only to find a bug has landed in it?
-The first thing I think of is, is it safe to consume?
-Are there any rare risks that I should be aware of?
 There are many questions surrounding what goes into our food, and I think is an issue that has a global resonance.

 Recent Parasite Discovered in Sushi